BrenPatF/shortest_path_sql/README.md

 - [Blog: Shortest Path Analysis of Large Networks by SQL and PL/SQL](https://brenpatf.github.io/2022/08/07/shortest-path-analysis-of-large-networks-by-sql-and-plsql)

+And a presentation, given in Dublin on 5 September 2022 for the 2022 Oracle User Group conference (the file is in the root folder):
+- Analysing Performance of Algorithmic SQL and PLSQL.pptx

 ## In this README...
 [&darr; Background](#background)<br />
 [&darr; Installation](#installation)<br />